kanead/meso-scavenger/README.md

 # meso-scavenger

 Supplemental materials for "Predicted short-term mesoscavenger release gives way to apex-scavenger dominance"
-Authors: J. G. Donohue, A. Kane, and P. T. Piiroinen Corresponding Author: A. Kane (adam.kane@ucd.ie), UCD School of Biology and Environmental Science, University College Dublin, Ireland
+Authors: J. G. Donohue, P. T. Piiroinen and A. Kane Corresponding Author: A. Kane (adam.kane@ucd.ie), UCD School of Biology and Environmental Science, University College Dublin, Ireland

 This repository provides a code to solve the scavenging community model for three different sets of parameter values and a code to plot the time-series output.